Cortellucci Vaughan Hospital: Services

 In November 2015, Mackenzie Health signed an 18-year managed equipment services contract with Philips, which would provide room design, diagnostics, alarm management, predictive analytics, and other medical technology services for Mackenzie Vaughan Hospital and Mackenzie Richmond Hill Hospital.
 The managed services contract includes "procurement, installation, systems integration, maintenance and timely updates".

 The hospital operates a Woman and Child centre, Inpatient Integrated Stroke unit, and Inpatient Mental Health program.

+York University School of Medicine

+In 2024 the Province of Ontario announced the funding for the creation of a School of Medicine with York University and will be located next to the hospital.